jeffmcmahan/aro/README.md

 ### Simple Types

 Protocheck implements simple types with semantics that keep to the type definitions in the ES6 spec, with two exceptions: arrays and functions are not considered `Object` instances.
+The simple types are:

 * Any `class` or constructor function (`String`, `Date`, `YourClass`, etc.).
 * `Object` is any non-primitive except functions, arrays, and null-proto objects.